NakhlehLab/MaCroDNA/BE_data_analysis/README.md

 Install phylosignal using the command:
 `devtools::install_github("fkeck/phylosignal")`

-Install phangorn R package for phylogenetic inference and the dependencies:
+Install the phangorn R package for phylogenetic inference and the dependencies:
 ```
 install.packages("phangorn")
 install.packages("ape")
 install.packages(“phylobase”)
-install.packages(“”adephylo)
+install. packages(“adephylo")
 ```

 ## Filtering on the scDNA-seq read count tables

-For each biopsy, we have a read count table where the columns are the cell ID’s and the rows match the number of mapped reads in genomic bins with size of 250,000 base pairs.
-We filtered and normalized the DNA data using the script named cna_filterer.py which reads each read count table, removes the low-quality cells with less than 3000 coverage, adds pseudo count of 1 to all values, estimates the rough copy number values by multiplying the counts by 2 and dividing by the median for each cell, and finally performs log1p normalization.
+For each biopsy, we have a read count table where the columns are the cell ID’s, and the rows match the number of mapped reads in genomic bins with the size of 250,000 base pairs.
+We filtered and normalized the DNA data using the script named cna_filterer.py which reads each read count table, removes the low-quality cells with less than 3000 coverage, adds a pseudo count of 1 to all values, estimates the rough copy number values by multiplying the counts by 2 and dividing by the median for each cell, and finally performs log1p normalization.
 To run `cna_filterer.py`:

 1. Change the path to the source directory containing the original read count tables (`src_dir`)
 2. Change the path to the destination directory to store the filtered and normalized tables (`tgt_dir`)
 3. Run: `python cna_filterer.py`

-The code does not need any argument, and the complete list of biopsy names are provided in the code in a list.
+The code does not need any argument, and the complete list of biopsy names is provided in the code in a list.
 The results are saved in the `tgt_dir`.
-For each biopsy, there will be a filtered CSV file named with `<biopsy name>_filtered_normed_count_table.csv`
+For each biopsy, there will be a filtered CSV file named `<biopsy name>_filtered_normed_count_table.csv`

 ## Filtering on the scRNA-seq gene expression tables:

-For each biopsy, we have a gene expression table where the columns are the cell ID’s and the rows correspond the number of transcripts mapped to each gene.
-We filtered and normalized the RNA data using the script named `rna_filterer.py` which reads each gene expression table, removes the low-quality cells with total number of transcripts less than 3000, keeps the genes that are expressed in at least one cell with at least three transcripts, adds the pseudo count of 1 to all values, performs RPM normalization, and finally log1p normalization.
+For each biopsy, we have a gene expression table where the columns are the cell ID’s, and the rows correspond to the number of transcripts mapped to each gene.
+We filtered and normalized the RNA data using the script named `rna_filterer.py` which reads each gene expression table, removes the low-quality cells with a total number of transcripts less than 3000, keeps the genes that are expressed in at least one cell with at least three transcripts, adds the pseudo count of 1 to all values, performs RPM normalization, and finally log1p normalization.
 To run `rna_filterer.py`:
 1. Change the path to the source directory containing the original gene expression tables (`src_dir`)
 2. Change the path to the destination directory to store the filtered and normalized tables (`tgt_dir`)
 3. Run: `python rna_filterer.py`
-The code does not need any argument, and the complete list of biopsy names are provided in the code in a list.
+The code does not need any argument, and the complete list of biopsy names is provided in the code in a list.
 The results are saved in the `tgt_dir`.
 For each biopsy, there will be a filtered CSV file named `<biopsy name>_filtered_normed_count_table.csv`

 ## Annotation of the scDNA-seq data

 Prior to running MaCroDNA on the scDNA-seq and scRNA-seq data, we annotated the genomic bins in the copy number data by the genes that lie within them.
-The gencode data was downloaded the GFF3 annotation file for GRCh37.p13 from https://www.gencodegenes.org/human/release_19.html.
+The gencode data was downloaded (the GFF3 annotation file for GRCh37.p13) from https://www.gencodegenes.org/human/release_19.html.
 The GFF3 file is named `gencode.v19.annotation.gff3` in the current folder.
 The protein-coding genes were extracted from the gencode data following the commands in https://medium.com/intothegenomics/annotate-genes-and-genomic-coordinates-using-python-9259efa6ffc2 .
 The commands for extracting the protein-coding genes are written in `gencode_reader.py`
-In the python script, `gencode_reader.py` set the path to the GFF3 file (`gff_f`) and run:
+In the Python script, `gencode_reader.py` set the path to the GFF3 file (`gff_f`) and run:

 `python gencode_reader.py`